GIScience/openrouteservice/docs/installation/Building-from-Source.md

      have installed Tomcat differently than above).
 If you get a `status: ready` message, you are good to go in creating routes.

-There are numerous settings within the `app.config` which are highly dependent on your individual circumstances, but many of these [are documented](Configuration-%28app.config%29).
-As a guide however you can look at the `app.config.sample` file in the `openrouteservice/src/main/resources` folder.
+There are numerous settings within the `ors-config.json` which are highly dependent on your individual circumstances, but many of these [are documented](Configuration).
+As a guide however you can look at the `ors-config-sample.json` file in the `openrouteservice/src/main/resources` folder.
 If you run into issues relating to out of memory or similar, then you will need to adjust java/tomcat settings accordingly.